kstep/graphicsmagick/www/INSTALL-windows.rst

   'animate', 'display', and 'import' will not work.

   This leads to five different possible build options, which should cover almost any particular situation.
-The default binary distribution is built using #1 from above with the X11 libraries included.
-This results in an X11 compatible build using all DLL's for everything and multi-threaded support (the only option for DLL's).
+The default binary distribution is built using #1 from above with the X11 libraries excluded.
+This results build using all DLL's for everything and multi-threaded support (the only option for DLL's).

   To do a build for your requirements, simply go to the configure sub-